 Still, there’s much to admire in True History of the Kelly Gang and how it transforms into a much better film as it goes along.
 Performances are strong across the board, with Essie Davis being a standout as the devoted and deranged matriarch of the Kelly clan.
 Cinematographer Ari Wegner makes good use of the wasteland the Kellys call home, surrounded by dead trees that she illuminates at nighttime with striking, slow-motion imagery.
 And the film’s dealings with the animosity between residents and the British upper class oppressing them ties nicely into the conclusion, where we see the fate of both Kelly and his writings.
 But Kurzel’s film is a strange one in how it takes its time building a conventional foundation before flirting with the idea of knocking the whole thing down.
 It leads to mixed results that, by the end, come out just slightly in the film’s favor.

-True History of the Kelly Gang premiered at the Toronto International Film Festival.
+True History of the Kelly Gang premiered at the Toronto International Film Festival and opens on April 24.